isyuricunha-zz/isyuricunha/README.md

 I spend all my free time doing open-source projects/websites/software/query's.<br>

-Most of my repos are private, but the new projects will be opened.<br><br>
+Most of my repos are private, but the new projects will be opened.<br>

+I'm currently focused on translating Necesse's community mods.<br><br>

 ### <h2 align="center">Curiosities ✨</h2>